-Options are granted to executive officers at the discretion of the Remuneration Committee.
+Options are granted to executive officers by the Board, after the recommendation of the Remuneration Committee.

 Existing options held by the Named Executive Officers at the time of subsequent option grants are taken into consideration in determining the quantum or terms of any such subsequent option grants.
 Options have been granted to directors, management, employees and certain service providers as long-term incentives to align the individual's interests with those of the Company.
 The size of the option awards is in proportion to the deemed ability of the individual to make an impact on the Company's success.